-

 Reach – the disability, mental health and neurodiversity resource group

-Our employee resource group, Reach, is open to all colleagues who either have a disability, mental health or neurodiverse condition, or support those who do, as well as those who have an interest in this agenda.
+Our employee resource group (ERG), Reach, is open to all colleagues who either have a disability, mental health or neurodiverse condition, or support those who do, as well as those who have an interest in this agenda.
 Members of the ERG provide career development support and opportunities for education and networking, as well as sharing insights from our colleagues with disabilities to help us to identify new ways of making our products, services and facilities accessible to everyone.
 They also mentor new colleagues when they join the organisation.

 Recognition

 We want people of all abilities to thrive at Barclays and remain committed to making the most of the talents disabled people bring to our organisation.
-We are proud to be a ‘Leader’ in the UK Government’s Department of Work and Pensions Disability Confident scheme and to have also earned a 100% score and be named a Disability Equality Index Best Place to Work for Disability Inclusion.